Ace the Second Interview and Secure a Job Offer

 Here are the most common reasons for the second look:

 1. You are the finalist candidate, and the second interview is an opportunity for you to meet your potential co-workers and managers to allow these people to comment yea or nay to the hiring officer.
-In other words, this is probably a courtesy meeting.
+In other words, this is probably a courtesy meeting, and you'd have to do something really egregious to lose the job offer.

 Second interview techniques